GYG-be/.github/profile/README.md

 11) Improve your ideation discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins

 12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from LinkedIn, Indeed, et al

+## Git Your GYG is a set of forkable repositories.
+Fork the GYG repositories; make the fork your own ... then BE your fork.